 Moving upstairs, the museum tells the story about how chemistry came to be.
 Chemistry started with alchemy, a science from the Middle Ages with a primary goal of turning ordinary metals into gold.
 While the pursuit of alchemy had more to do with magic than modern science, it led, over time, to the study of chemistry.

-Overall, visiting the Chemical Heritage Foundation Museum was an interesting way to spend a bit of time in Philadelphia.
-While it might seem a little out of place amidst all the sites of Independence National Historical Park, for those that love science and history, this is an excellent museum to visit.
+Overall, visiting the Science History Institute was an interesting way to spend a bit of time in Philadelphia.
+While it might seem a little out of place amidst all the sites of Independence National Historical Park, like the Benjamin Franklin Museum which is literally in its backyard, for those that love science and history, this is an excellent museum to visit.

 Hours: Tuesday-Saturday: 10a-5p